classroom management tips

 - Exiting the classroom

-Making collaborative groups can be a daunting task for a teacher, but when students are constantly working in the same groups with the same students they become complacent and comfortable.
+Classroom management tip #3 is to create collaborative groups can be a daunting task for a teacher, but when students are constantly working in the same groups with the same students they become complacent and comfortable.
 It is a good idea for teachers to mix the groups up.
-Using grouping cards provide the teacher with a quick and easy procedure for grouping students.
+Using grouping cards provides the teacher with a quick and easy procedure for grouping students.
 Learn how to quickly and easily change your collaborative groups with these fun with Grouping Cards.

 4. Increase student engagement through acknowledgements